wesavetheworld/webprice/README.md

     ~/scratch/logs/

+Which can be changed using the $loglocation variable

 If the directory doesn't exist the script will tell you.
 Directory can be changed easily.
 The file name is dependent on the product name in the URL.